seanWLawrence/hendrix/README.md

 };
 ```

-Outputs `Some extra help message information` at the bottom of the default help
+Outputs "`Some extra help message information!`" at the bottom of the default help
 message when running `hendrix --help`.

 #### Custom template engines